joerivanveen/bloembraaden/README.md

 ```

 ### Clients’ websites
-Your clients’ websites will reside under a folder `/instance` in the webroot, e.g. `/instance/example`.
+Your clients’ websites’ assets will reside under a folder `/instance` in the webroot, e.g. `/instance/example`.
 Each website must contain a `script.js` and `style.css` that will be compiled by bloembraaden.

 The website itself is build with simple templates that you put in the admin interface.